Environment

 We have brought in a number of initiatives to achieve our medium-term environmental goal at plants and offices, including energy-saving cleanroom operation, setting office air-conditioning at appropriate temperatures, introducing devices that offer superior energy-saving performance and bringing in renewable energy.

 From fiscal year 2019, we revised*² and shared the per-unit basis for plants and offices in Japan to more appropriate levels based on the correlation between business operations and energy.
-In fiscal 2024, we achieved our annual targets for per-unit energy sustainability at two of our 11 total plants and offices in Japan and overseas.
+In fiscal year 2025, we achieved our annual targets for per-unit energy sustainability at six of our 11 total plants and offices in Japan and overseas.

 The emission coefficient for power consumption in Japan in fiscal year 2023 uses the post-adjustment emission coefficient on a per-electricity supplier basis, while the emission coefficients for power consumption overseas uses the emission coefficients in Emissions Factors 2019 edition issued by the International Energy Agency (IEA).